Rasa-healthbot/healthbot/PROGRESS.md

 -------------------------------------------------------------------------------------------------------------------------------------------------------------------------

    ## Week  2 :
-   - We researched about our ideas and as this technology is completely new to us  , so we decide to move forward with a guided project.
+   - We researched about our ideas and as this technology is completely new to us  , so we decided to move forward with a guided project .
+We decided to build a chatbot that can maintain a user's health records on a daily basis .
+We started watching the tutorials of the course  and got to know that